Signs Your Crawl Space Needs Encapsulation

 Why Sagging Insulation Signals Ongoing Moisture Problems

-Insulation does not sag without repeated moisture exposure.
-When insulation detaches from joists or hangs loosely, it usually indicates long-term humidity buildup.
+Insulation usually does not sag without repeated moisture exposure, poor support, or long-term deterioration.
+When insulation detaches from joists or hangs loosely in a damp crawl space, it often indicates ongoing humidity buildup.

 Sagging insulation increases the risk of: